wayneparker/abcb-test/README.md

 * I set up source (`/src`), development (`/dev`) and production (`/dist`) folders. `gulp watch` is used to lint and process Sass and JavaScript (with sourcemaps, cos that's just how I roll), and to push `/src` assets to the correct folders. `gulp dist` minifies/uglifies CSS and JS, and pushes to the production folder, ready for deployment.

-* Although the comp shows only a fixed 800px width, it *is* 2016, so I made the page responsive. below 720px, the form and list are stacked verically; between 720px and 1024px, they're displayed side by side, as in the comp; above 1024px, the width is fixed and centered in the browser.
+* Although the comp shows only a fixed 800px width, it *is* 2016, so I made the page responsive.
+Below 720px, the form and list are stacked vertically; between 720px and 1024px, they're displayed side by side, per the comp, in a fluid-width layout; above 1024px, the width is fixed and centered in the browser.

-* The only third party code I -filched- borrowed was normalize.css, because I used it on *all* projects to make cross-browser rendering somewhat more sane.
+* The only third party code I used was normalize.css, because I used it on *all* projects.
+It's not a framework, it just sands off some painful edges between rendering engines, making cross-browser rendering somewhat more sane.

 * In order to write this as if it was a typical AJAX app (as it would be in the Real World), I wrote a quick 'n' dirty "emulator" to handle fake XMLHttpRequest calls locally.
 Modifying the app to use actual server data would be as simple as changing one call name.
 Easy peasy lemon squeezy.
 Just fer grins, I might update it to use Local Storage instead…

+* The code is pretty heavily comments, for your amusement.
+I also left in a bunch of console.log() statements from debugging; try the site with the console active, to see what's going on under the hood.

 * I didn't write form validation code; it's simple enough, the built-in HTML 'required' attribute seems sufficient.